 8. Practice overcoming the “Bystander Effect.”
 Fear, disbelief, failure to understand what’s actually happening, or uncertainty about what to do can stop people from taking action when they notice a problem.
 Even just one person taking leadership can overcome the Bystander Effect in a group.
 Practice yelling and giving clear directions, like “You in the black shirt, call 911!” to other bystanders.
 Practice persisting to get help from busy or reluctant adults.

 9. Discuss and practice when/how people ‘break rules’ to be safe.
 We might hit or kick someone who is trying to harm us if we have no other way to escape.
 We might lie and say, “I’ll do whatever you want, just put the gun down” in an emergency.
 A kid might interrupt instead of waiting if they have a safety problem or might leave class to go get help without checking with the adult in charge if that adult is not able to give permission or is acting dangerous.

 10. Practice making anonymous reports to be safe.
-Help kids see the benefit of talking first to a trusted adult, then making an anonymous report using the trusted adult’s phone.
+Help kids see the benefit of talking first to an adult they trust, then making an anonymous report using that adult’s phone.
 Practice ways to block your number.
 Practice saying, “I don’t feel safe giving you my name.”
 Practice finding real-world help for problems in social media/gaming/online.